LI’s earnings forecast for the current quarter

 Sponsored

-As well, it is important to consider LI stock ratios such as price-to-sales, which is currently 4.66.LI’s price to book ratio for the most recent quarter was 5.18, resulting in an 4.01 price to cash per share for the period.
+As well, it is important to consider LI stock ratios such as price-to-sales, which is currently 4.68.LI’s price to book ratio for the most recent quarter was 5.18, resulting in an 4.02 price to cash per share for the period.

 How does Li Auto Inc. (LI) stock rate among analysts?
 Buy, sell, or hold?